arkency/posts/posts/2013-12-08-rails4-preloading.md

 Our current goal: _Give me users with polish addresses but preload all of their addresses.
 I need to know all addreeses of people whose at least one address is in Poland._

-We know that we only users with polish addresses.
+We know that we need only users with polish addresses.
 That itself is easy:
 `User.joins(:addresses).where("addresses.country = ?", "Poland")` and we know
 that we want to eager load the addresses so we also need `includes(:addresses)` part right?